rymn/GCI-Data-Usage/README.md

 # GCI-Data-Usage

 This is the source for the GCI Data Usage App.
-Free to use.
-Enjoy!
+Free to use, edit and redistribute  Enjoy!